⚠ Mississippi Eviction Notices: Mississippi Cure-or-Quit (14-Day) All Eviction Notices State Late Rent Notices Mississippi Unconditional Quit

 ⚠ Mississippi Cure-or-Quit

 CURE RIGHT under Miss.
-Code §89-7-27.
-The tenant may fix the violation within 30 days to avoid eviction.
+Code §89-8-13(3).
+The tenant may fix the breach within 14 days of receiving the notice to avoid eviction.
 Use this notice for curable material violations: material lease breach, occupancy issues, unauthorized alterations.
 For severe non-curable violations (criminal activity, drug crimes, violence, destruction), use the Unconditional Quit notice instead.

 Consequences if Tenant Does Not Vacate